bootstrap-vue/bootstrap-vue/src/components/button-group/README.md

-# Button group
+# Button Group

 > Group a series of buttons together on a single line with `<b-button-group>`.

 ## Overview

-Button groups are an easy way to group a series of buttons together.
+Button Groups are an easy way to group a series of buttons together.

 ```html
 <div>